EC528-Fall-2023/ChRIS/README.md

 ![alt_text](./lokiparser.png "Figure 2: Loki Parser Diagram")

+### OpenTelemetry (Traces generation & collection):
+Our Observability stack implemented an auto-instrumentation subsystem & traces collection subsystem via OpenShift's OpenTelemetry Operator (which came as a part of our NERC instance).
+As part of the project, it enables the ChRIS system to generate traces and collect them for better observability.
+This subsystem can perform the following:
+* Auto-instrument selected pod that annotated with a specific annotation
+* Instrumented pod generates traces per request with related information
+* Collector that collects & processes all the traces from instrumented pods

+### Tempo (Traces storage & query):
+Our Observability stack implemented the traces storage & query subsystem via Tempo.
+As part of the project, it enables the ChRIS system to store traces and provide query API and Route for Grafana.
+This subsystem can perform the following:
+* Accept Traces data from OpenTelemetry collector via grpc protocol
+* Store Traces for future query
+* Provide outgoing route to access stored data
+* Provide API to query traces with specific criteria

+Traces are typically used for debugging the system (not for real-time system monitoring), so this aspect of the observability stack should only be active and used for debugging traces of the system.

+### Prometheus (Metrics storage & query)
+Our Observability stack implemented the metrics storage & query subsystem via Prometheus.
+Because we didn't have the permissions to deploy Promtail, we were unable to deploy a custom instance of Prometheus.
+Instead, we used the built-in Prometheus instance that OpenShift uses for its Observability capabilities so that we could gather basic Kubernetes metrics about the system running on NERC.
+It enables the Observability stack to store metrics and provide query API and Route for Grafana.
+This subsystem can perform the following:
+* Pull metrics data from Openshift API
+* Store metrics data for future query
+* Provide outgoing route to access stored data
+* Provide API to query metrics with specific criteria

 ### Grafana Dashboard:
 Our Observability stack features Grafana, the data visualization platform that is able to connect to the previously mentioned components such as Loki and Prometheus.
 As a part of our project, we ingest the metrics, logs, and traces and create meaningful visualizations and alerting that is able to perform the following: